garrensmith/Jody/readme.md

 * Add multiple file support
 * console command support
-* Add some useful asserts
+* Add some useful asserts and useful assertion messages
 * If I do really well add some mocks